-By all indications VoIP and its latest version SIP are and will be the way businesses communicate.
+By all indications, VoIP and its latest version SIP are and will be the way businesses communicate.
 The cost, flexibility, and availability of VoIP provides too many advantages over POTS lines.
-But, POTS, because of its reliability will always have a place in the business world.
+But, because of its reliability, POTS will always have a place in the business world.

-In another way POTS will always be with us because the physical infrastructure, all of those copper wires strung on telephone poles and the thousand of miles of copper buried in the ground are being repurposed to support VoIP technology and high speed bandwidth.
+In another way, POTS will always be with us because of the physical infrastructure; all of those copper wires strung on telephone poles and the thousand of miles of copper buried in the ground are being repurposed to support VoIP technology and high speed bandwidth.
 Used in conjunction with fiber optic cabling, the copper used for POTS is an integral part of our modern communication infrastructure.

-As you consider whether or not your business should get rid of any POTS line you may have it’s important to know why you have them in the first place.
+As you consider whether or not your business should get rid of any POTS line, you may find that it is important to know why you have them in the first place.
 As mentioned earlier, you may very well have to have POTS lines to support fire and security.
-And even though VoIP fax has come into its own and the preferred way to fax, some businesses do not want to get rid of their traditional fax machine, which in turn requires a good old fashion POTS line.
+And even though VoIP fax has come into its own and is the preferred way to fax, some businesses do not want to get rid of their traditional fax machine, which in turn requires a good old fashion POTS line.

-Here are Evolve we have the expertise to help you figure out what the best solution for your business is.
+Here at Evolve we have the expertise to help you figure out what the best solution for your business is.